RabeaGleissner/personal-website/src/markdown/today-i-learnt/2021-07-24-terraform-basics.md

 Terraform is a tool that helps with provisioning servers and infrastructure for deployment.

-You tell it which stuff to create and with which configuration.
-It creates the stuff and you can happily deploy your code.
+You tell it which stuff to create and with which configuration, it does its job and you can happily deploy your code.

 You need to deploy your .NET application to Azure?
 Terraform can create the right kind of server with the right software installed on it.